RAW Goat Milk

-The milk is filtered and dumped into a small bulk tank, where it is quickly cooled and stored below 37F, until bottled and shipped to the retail markets (left).
+The fresh milk is double filtered into the bulk tank (left), where it is quickly cooled and stored below 35F until bottled.

-When the milking has been completed, the milk lines and all equipment are rinsed and washed with two different dairy cleaners, and the entire milking parlor, and adjacent milk room, are hosed down.
+When the milking has been completed the milk lines and all equipment is rinsed and washed with two different dairy cleaners, and the milking parlor is swept and hosed.